Raja7022/Raja7022/README.md

 Gist about me

-- 🌱 Learning everyday, currently learning to master selenium
+- 🌱 Learning everyday, currently learning to master data analystics
-- 👯 I’m looking to collaborate on selenium projects
+- 👯 I’m looking to collaborate on data analysis projects
 - 💬 I love to push my limits and go  beyond